 The First Time Probation Counseling Hold is placed on a student's SURF account and will prevent enrollment for future semesters.

-- Students MUST attend a Probation Workshop in order to have the First Time Probation hold removed.
+- Students MUST attend a Probation to Graduation Workshop in order to have the First Time Probation Counseling Hold removed.

-- Students placed on probation are notified by email from Admissions and Records after each semester.
-This is also posted on their permanent record.
+- Students placed on probation are notified of their Academic Standing by an Admissions and Records email after each semester.
+Academic standing is also posted on their permanent record.

-- A student on academic or progress probation for three consecutive semesters may be subject to dismissal.
+- A student on academic or progress probation for three consecutive semesters may be subject to dismissal from the college.